USS Beaufort (ATS-2): Losing her tows in a storm

-During repairs, a U.S. Navy destroyer was docked starboard side to 'Beaufort'.
-The 'Beaufort' was under shipyard repairs.
+During repairs, a U.S. Navy destroyer was docked starboard side to Beaufort.
+The Beaufort was under shipyard repairs.
 There was a 'wood camel', a floating dock between the ships, for which shipyard workers were painting the hull of the starboard side.
-The 'Beaufort' was taking on fuel, which had an 'over flow', and dumped into the area between the ships, and surrounded the 'camel' with two men on it; the Destroyer was flying a red Bravo Flag, taking on ammunition.
-The 'Beaufort' crew were securing from normal operation for the day, and as sailors were taking showers in the head (bathroom), the ship yard welders arc and metal slag fell into the fuel laden water.
+The Beaufort was taking on fuel, which had an 'over flow', and dumped into the area between the ships, and surrounded the 'camel' with two men on it; the destroyer was flying a red Bravo flag, taking on ammunition.
+The Beaufort crew were securing from normal operation for the day, and as sailors were taking showers in the head (bathroom), the shipyard welders arc and metal slag fell into the fuel laden water.
 The fuel caught fire.
-The fire alarm sounded, and the 'In Port Scene Leader' Hull Technician who had the duty day, responded to the fire on the Main Deck Starboard Side, he was dressed in his boxer shorts and Boots.
+The fire alarm sounded, and the 'In Port Scene Leader' hull technician who had the duty day, responded to the fire on the main deck starboard side, he was dressed in his boxer shorts and boots.
 He dragged out a fire hose, and began to fight the fire, he called for additional fire teams to direct water toward the men on the 'Camel' and for others to rescue the men.
-Then he directed his fire team to put water onto the destroyer three port side torpedo tubes, which had three live torpedoes; the type one would view on a World War II PT Boat, the Fire Scene Leader of the 'Beaufort' was giving orders to a lieutenant, who refused to listen, so the Fire Scene Leader of Repair Party #3, hosed him to get the Officer away from the torpedoes, as flames were reaching the weapons.
+Then he directed his fire team to put water onto the destroyer three port side torpedo tubes, which had three live torpedoes; the type one would view on a World War II PT Boat, the Fire Scene Leader of the Beaufort was giving orders to a lieutenant, who refused to listen, so the Fire Scene Leader of Repair Party #3, hosed him to get the Officer away from the torpedoes, as flames were reaching the weapons.
 The Scene Leader received flash burns on his face, arms, and chest.
 The men on the camel were later rescued.

 Three Fire Teams were on scene that day, and not one man ran from the danger of possible explosions, they stood their post and put the fire out.
 The Captain was at the fire scene to assist his men.
 Some of the men of the Fire Teams were Alegra, Allen, Master Chief Belk, Beltzek, Butler, Duke was burned, Kopitar led Team #2, Mecca, Miller, Rogers, Weirsma, Yost, and several others.
 On the 24th, the salvage tug shaped a course for Sasebo, Japan.
 She arrived in Sasebo on 29 October and remained there until 4 November.
 On the latter day, Beaufort took two tank landing ships in tow and began the voyage back to Pearl Harbor.
 She reentered her home port on 28 November and spent the rest of the year in post-deployment leave and upkeep.